AdamMeyers/The_Termolator/README.txt

    Argument 8 Top N -- number of terms you want to keep in the end (suggested 5000-10000) Argument 9 (PROGRAM-DIRECTORY) = the directory where the program is, e.g.,
    	        $TERMOLATOR if you set this variable.
+   Argument 10 (ADDITIONAL_TOPIC_STRING) = topics connected with a plus sign, e.g., legal+finance.
+   	       These topics are split by plus signs.
+The resulting topics correspond to key words
+	       in the dictionary_table variable in term_utilities.py.
+Currently, only the "legal" topic is supported.
+If there are no additional topics, this variable should have "false" as a value.
+If you add the legal topic, a dictionary of legal terms will be downloaded and some specialized rules will be invoked for abbreviations.
+Other topic specific features may be added in the future.

-To test the program, we suggest going to one of our 3 test directories and running the command from there:
+To test the program, we suggest going to one of our 3 test directories and running the command from there.
+Note that we will shorly be adding a corpus of court decisions, for which the legal topic features are useful.
+We have not yet tested whether these same features are useful for the patent directory provided here.

    a) subdirectory: gutenberg-test
-      command:      $TERMOLATOR/run_termolator.sh foreground.list background.list .htm knitting True True 30000 5000 $TERMOLATOR
+      command:      $TERMOLATOR/run_termolator.sh foreground.list background.list .htm knitting True True 30000 5000 $TERMOLATOR false

       -- The "True" setting will make this run take an extra 10 minutes to run about 600 web searches, but the results are more accurate as a result.